nandansn/js-test-projects/README.md

 - returns single element, the type is object.

 ### getQuerySelectorAll

 - returns NodeList, Collection of nodes
 - it has item, entries, forEach, keys, values methods.

+### Navigating the doms

+- children - returns HTMLCollection
+- childNodes - returns NodeList, all childnodes including whitespace, which is treated as a textnode.
+- parentElement - returns the
+- nextSibling, previousSibling - includes text node
+- nextElementSibling, previousElementSibling - returns HTMLElement object
+- textContentValue: nodeValue, textContent
+- nodeValue: need to consider the text node.
+- textContent: we can directly use with the object

+#### EXE

+> use ul and li , try to get the list items, using childNodes
+>
+> get firstChild and lastChild
+>
+> add button, event listener and add async and wait to apply some style

+### Attribute

+- getAttribute
+- setAttribute
+- classList - you can add the class names in the lisr using add() method of classList property.
+- className - you can set single or multiple classnames, names seperated by space.
+- set text using textContent property